Original Paintings for Sale. Cross Stitch kits, charts, designs and leaflets

 An open weave fabric with stiff sizing used mainly for needlepoint, this ranges from 13 to 80 meshes per 10 cms, 3 to 20 per inch.

 The threads are grouped in pairs both across and down and can also have a different coloured thread at intervals.
 The stitches can either be worked over the two threads or for finer work over one.
-Also known as Penelope canvas.
+Also known as penelope canvas.

 A free embroidery stitch.
-Double chain stitch - click to enlarge
+Double chain stitch

 Work from top to bottom.
 Bring needle out at left side, hold thread down with left thumb and insert needle at right side a little above the starting point.
 Bringing needle out on right side, a little below the starting point and with thread below needle. then hold thread down again, insert needle at left side immediately below starting point and bring it out on the left side, the stitch being the same length as before, with thread below needle.
 Repeat

-Also known as closed feather stitch.
+Also known as closed feather stitch and turkmen stitch

-See also Closed feather stitch
+See also Smocking

 A counted thread stitch.
-Double cross stitch - click to enlarge
+Double cross stitch

 See also Cross stitch

-A counted thread stitch Double faggot stitch - click to enlarge
+A counted thread stitch Double faggot stitch

 It is used for a border or regular filling pattern and can be worked in the same colour as the fabric.
 Work a horizontal bar over four fabric threads twice in the same place as shown.
 Then work a double vertical bar over four threads and so on.